 While your schedule for receiving injections will vary depending on the brand, you may have a cycle of three injections (eg, on days 1, 8, and 15) or just one.
 You may need to go through injections more than once.
 In some cases, it can relieve pain for months to years.

-Arnold W, Fullerton D, Holder S, May C. Viscosupplementation: managed care issues for osteoarthritis of the knee.
+Arnold W, Fullerton D, et al. Viscosupplementation: managed care issues for osteoarthritis of the knee.
 Academy of Managed Care Pharmacy website.
-Available at: ...(Click grey area to select URL) Published May 2007.
-Accessed February 23, 2011.
+Available at: ...(Click grey area to select URL) Accessed February 23, 2011.

 Condon G. Putting a needle where it hurts.
 University of Connecticut Health Center website.
-Available at: ...(Click grey area to select URL) Published May 17, 2005.
-Accessed February 23, 2011.
+Available at: ...(Click grey area to select URL) Accessed February 23, 2011.

-Divine JG, Zazulak BT, Hewett TE.
-Viscosupplementation for knee osteoarthritis: a systematic review.
+Divine JG, Zazulak BT, et al. Viscosupplementation for knee osteoarthritis: A systematic review.

 Clin Orthop Relat Res.
 2007;455:113-122.

-Joint aspiration.
+Joint aspiration and injection.
 Cleveland Clinic website.
 Available at: ...(Click grey area to select URL) Accessed February 24, 2011.

 Viscosupplementation treatment for arthritis.
-American Academy of Orthopaedic Surgeons website.
+American Academy of Orthopaedic Surgeons Ortho Info website.
 Available at: ...(Click grey area to select URL) Updated February 2009.
 Accessed February 23, 2011.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.